Esri/distance-direction-addin-dotnet/README.md

 	* Optionally copy and paste, or type coordinates in the **Center Point** text box
 3. Choose the location of the Range Rings center by selecting the desired location on the map
 4. Fill in the associated parameters for **Number of Rings**, **Ring Interval**, **Distance Units**, and **Number of Radials**
-5. Press *Enter* key
+5. Press *Enter* key and the graphic will be drawn on the map

->Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set.
-If desired you can clear all graphics with the **Clear Graphics** button.
+6. Repeat until all desired graphics have been included
+7. Optional - Select the Save As button to export the Range Ring features to a file geodatabase, shapefile, or KML

 ## Resources